City Index Guide – Read our In-Depth City Index Review

 Is City Index a con?

 No, City Index is not a con.
 They are regulated by Financial Conduct Authority (FCA), Australian Securities and Investment Commission (ASIC), Monetary Authority of Singapore (MAS) and must adhere to their rules.
 Thus, it is safe to say that City Index is not a scam.

 Can you make money with City Index?

-Using City Index, many traders earn a lot of cash.
-But typically, through consistent trading, you also can create between 2% - 10% profit a month.
+Through City Index, many traders make a lot of cash.
+However, typically, through continual trading, you also can make between 2% - 10% profit a month.

-This can look to be a little number, but within the entire year, this adds to a significant amount of gains.
-Even though City Index provide you all the tools to earn money, they can't guarantee that you will profit.
+This may seem like a small number, but over the entire year, this adds to a significant number of gains.
+While City Index provide you all of the tools to earn money, they cannot guarantee you will profit.

 Does City Index have fees?

 Yes.
 To start trading using City Index, you need to deposit $25.
-Particular commissions while trading additionally applies.
-Any processing fees from your bank will need to be incurred by you.
+Certain commissions while trading additionally apply.
+Any processing fees from your bank might need to be incurred by you.